How to Create a Membership Website

 If we think back a decade ago, many true professionals in various fields from fitness centers to language schools were limited in who they could teach by their location.

 Nowadays, in the era of digitalization, reaching a wider audience with content is easier than ever before.
-For instance, a great copywriter from Hamburg, who was working only with locals, now can bring knowledge to the whole world.
+For instance, a great copywriter from Hamburg, who used to work only with locals, can now bring knowledge to the whole world.

 And one of the most popular ways to extend the audience is by creating a membership website.

 Membership services are extremely popular due to several reasons - in the next few years 53% of all the revenue in the software industry will be generated from subscription models - but the most important one is a community around each one of them.

 Let’s take a look at this research.
 It states that 57% of membership associates join it to find a community of like-minded people.
 Additionally: